 Do you want to learn how to grow a thicker beard naturally and effectively?
 If so, you landed on the right article.
-We can teach you how to get a thicker, denser, and fuller beard.
+We can teach you how to get a thicker, denser, and fuller facial hair, so you can finally fix that wispy beard of yours.

 We can also prove to you that increasing facial hair thickness is possible, and also pretty easy when you know exactly what to do.